 Exercise has a massive list of benefits.
 That’s not news; it’s just a fact.
 No matter who you are or what your situation is, it has a place in your life to make you happier and healthier.
 Having diabetes isn’t an exception to this, either.
 Whether it be walking more, being generally more active in your days or exercising as much as you can, it’s a great way to help improve your life for the better and help manage the symptoms, causes and effects of diabetes.

 Want to move fast?
 Jump to the right section below.

 Absorption of Blood Glucose

-One of the biggest benefits that exercise has on diabetes is how it aids in your management of blood glucose.
-When you're managing diabetes or even just trying to reduce the symptoms, exercise is an awesome way to help you regulate what's going on in your circulatory system.
+One of the biggest benefits that exercise has on diabetes is how it aids in the management of blood glucose.
+When you’re managing diabetes or even just trying to reduce the symptoms, exercise is an awesome way to help you regulate what’s going on in your circulatory system.

 When you exercise, your muscles are using more energy.
 That means your cells are going to be absorbing much more blood glucose to make that happen.
 If you have diabetes, that can be a great way to help keep things ticking over smoothly while reaping all of the other rewards that exercise has to offer you too.

 Exercise is also an incredibly effective way to help you manage your weight.
 Being overweight and obese are huge risk factors for developing and worsening diabetes, so managing weight can be an excellent way to help keep things in check.